richlamdev/ansible-desktop-ubuntu/README.md

 1) Basic knowledge of Ansible

-2) Ubuntu 24.04 (may work on other apt based distros with modification)
+2) Ubuntu 26.04 (may work on other apt based distros with modification)

 3) Software: ansible, git, openssh-server, vim-gtk3 (vim or vim-gtk3 is not strictly required, but is required if the vim role is executed)

-4) If deploying this on Ubuntu 26.04.
-Ensure classic sudo is used in lieu of the new rust version of sudo.
+4) Ensure classic sudo is used in lieu of the new rust version of sudo.
 `sudo update-alternatives --config sudo`
    Choose sudo classic to ensure proper execution.